-The healthcare system is currently in the midst of a major transformation.
-Currently, almost all of our funding comes through the South West Local Health Integration Network (SW LHIN) which channels the money from the Ministry of Health.
-(This is expected to change shortly with the elimination of the LHINs provincially to be replaced by Ontario Health.)This allows us to provide almost all the services to our clients free of charge.
-Some exceptions are things like "Meals on Wheels" for which clients pay for the meals but we deliver for free.
-We also charge a nominal fee for transportation and have some additional transportation funding through a grant from the United Way.
+Almost all of our funding comes through Ontario Health West (formerly the South West Local Health Integration Network), as the Provincial Conservatives are reorganizing the health sector.
+This allows us to provide almost all the services to our clients free of charge.
+Some exceptions are things like "Meals on Wheels" for which clients pay for the meals, but we deliver for free.
+We also charge a nominal fee for transportation, and have some additional transportation funding through a grant from the United Way.

-The LHIN (soon to be replaced by Ontario Health) is perhaps our most important partner and you will hear much about them and see a great deal of correspondence from them.
+Ontario Health West is perhaps our most important partner, and you will hear much about them and see a great deal of correspondence from them.
 And we have to pay attention, as without their funding, we do not exist.